UniqueNetwork/marketplace-docker/README.md

 ## Frontend

 [GitHub repo and docs](https://github.com/UniqueNetwork/unique-marketplace-frontend#readme)

+Unique marketplace provides a simple solution for customizing UI.
+Just try it – rename `static.sample` folder, name it `static`.
+Feel free to change some styles or layout.

 If you want to customize the UI and still be able to receive updates from team Unique – follow this [instruction](https://github.com/UniqueNetwork/unique-marketplace-api#readme).